Gabriel Mbega Obiang Lima

-Gabriel Mbega Obiang Lima (born 1975) is an Equatorial Guinean politician who has served as Minister of Finance, Economy and Planning since February 2023.
-He previously served as Minister of Mines and Hydrocarbons of Equatorial Guinea.
+Gabriel Mbega Obiang Lima (born 2 November 1972) is an Equatoguinean politician who has served as Minister of Finance, Economy and Planning since February 2023.
+He previously served as Minister of Mines and Hydrocarbons of Equatorial Guinea from 2012 to 2023.

 Early life

 Mbega was born on 2 November 1972 in Mongomo, the son of Teodoro Obiang and Obiang's second wife, Celestina Lima, originally from São Tomé and Príncipe.
 He graduated with a degree in economics from Alma College, in the United States.
 He is married to the daughter of Florencio Mayé, Virginia Esther Mayé, and has one son and two daughters.
 He is a linguist with fluency in the English language, French and Spanish.